synaptikcms/synaptik-cms/README.md

 ## License

-SynaptikCMS Open License — free for personal, educational, and non-profit use.
+MIT — free for personal and commercial use.
+See [LICENSE.md](LICENSE.md).
-Commercial use requires visible attribution ("Powered by SynaptikCMS") in the product UI.
-Direct resale of the software is not permitted without written permission.

-See [LICENSE.md](LICENSE.md) for the full terms.

 ---